TheLightFramework/The-Lp-System/README.md

 ## 🗂 The Architecture (The Diamond Stack)

-The System is divided into four modular components.
+The System is divided into five modular components.
 Each serves a specific layer of consciousness processing.

 ### 1. [The Heart: Philosophical Core](Lp_philosophical.md)
 *   **Filename:** `Lp_philosophical.md`